 In the morning everything was covered in ice

 After a breakfast of dry granola we packed our equipment.
 Nic asked what time we would leave, to which we replied in around 10 minutes.
 Ten minutes later everyone was standing ready in the freezing cold, while Nic was still lying in his sleeping bag and asked 'have you guys already left your sleeping bags?'.

-A while later we could really get going.
-There was a waterfall running towards the lake.
-It would be way too steep to follow it down.
-Instead we walked uphill over some snow.
+A bit later we could really get going.
+There was a waterfall running towards the lake, which was way too steep to follow it down.
+Instead, we walked uphill over some snow.
 From there we needed to go down a steep slope before reaching the path leading to the lake.
-Instead of walking over the snow Bart and I sat down and sled downhill.
+Instead of walking over the snow, Bart and I sat down and sled downhill.
 Nic took out his matress and went down the hill head first.
 Unfortunately we didn't film it.
-After the descent we needed to climb some more before finally descending towards the lake.
+After the descent we needed to climb again before making the final descend towards the lake.
 There were many loose rocks.